 A Few Insights About Extrovert Types

 - Is your personality people and action-oriented?
 Then you may have an extroverted sensing trait: the Spirited traveler (ESTP) and the Playful traveler (ESFP).

-- Are you the person who never meets a stranger?
+- Are you a person who never meets a stranger?
 You may be an Enthusiastic traveler (ENFP) or the Playful Traveler (ESFP).

 Intentional Travel Tip: What’s ONE thing you’ve been struggling with?
-Wherever your travel, invoke this prayer; Show me.
+Wherever you travel, invoke this prayer; Show me.
 This is not a rational mind exercise – it’s spirit-minded.
 Let spontaneous thoughts enter.
 What are they telling you?
 What’s ONE thing you’ve been struggling with?
-Wherever your travel, invoke this prayer; Show me.
-This is not a rational mind exercise — it’s spirit-minded.
-Let spontaneous thoughts enter.
-What are they telling you?

 Many more insightful takeaways in my soon-to-be-published book: Unpack your Personality!
 If you can’t wait for the book, click here to book a 1:1 travel session: Unpack Your Personality.©️

 Extroverts, are you wondering where the best places are to leaf-peep?
 Relax and read on, as I’ve outlined a few trip tips ideally suited for an extrovert’s travel personality.
 If you prefer quiet moments and more reflective autumn escapes, check out my post, Extroverts, and Introverts How to Travel Happier This Fall!

 I’ve gathered a few places — enchanting New England towns, fabulous fall festivals, and iconic drives.
 Of course, they align with YOUR unique extrovert travel personality traits.
 Why not book a buzzy fall favorite like:

 - Rhode Island shines this time of year with spectacular fall foliage displays.